willdavidson05/almanack/src/almanac/garden-circle/contributing.md

 1. Triple check that your pull request is adding _one_ specific feature.
 Small, bite-sized pull requests move so much faster than large pull requests.
 1. After submitting your pull request, ensure that your contribution passes all status checks (e.g. passes all tests)

-Pull request review and approval is required by at least one project maintainer to merge.
+We require pull request review and approval by at least one project maintainer in order to merge.
-We will do our best to review the code additions in a timely fashion.
+We will do our best to review the code additions in as soon as we can.
 Ensuring that you follow all steps above will increase our speed and ability to review.
 We will check for accuracy, style, code coverage, and scope.